Goi Peace Foundation/UNESCO International Essay Contest for Young People 2018

 The Goi Peace Foundation and UNESCO are offering International Essay Contest for young people around the world.
 The international Essay contest is aimed to enable young people develop their full potential, as they are crucial for the shaping of our future.
 UNESCO’s objective is to help empower young people, reaching out to them, responding to their expectations and ideas, and fostering useful and long-lasting skills.

-- Essays must be 700 words or less in English, French, Spanish or German; or 1600 characters or less in Japanese, typed or printed.
+- Essays must be 700 words or less in English, French, Spanish or German, or 1600 characters or less in Japanese, excluding essay title.
+Essays may be typed or printed.

 - Essays must have a cover page indicating: